1958 French legislative election

-Legislative elections took place on 23 and 30 November 1958 to elect the first National Assembly of the French Fifth Republic.
+Legislative elections were held in France on 23 and 30 November 1958 to elect the first National Assembly of the French Fifth Republic.

 Since 1954, the French Fourth Republic had been mired in the Algerian War.
-In May 1958, Pierre Pflimlin, a Christian-Democrat, became Prime Minister.
+In May 1958, Pierre Pflimlin, a Christian-Democrat, became prime minister.
 He was known to be in favour of a negotiated settlement with the Algerian nationalists.

-On 13 May riots broke out in Algiers, with the complicity of the army.
+On 13 May, riots broke out in Algiers, with the complicity of the army in what is known as the May 1958 crisis in France.
 A rebel government seized power in Algiers in order to defend "French Algeria".
 The next day, General Massu demanded the return to power of General Charles de Gaulle.

 The rebellious generals took control of Corsica threatening to conduct an assault on Paris, involving paratroopers and armoured forces based at Rambouillet.
 In Paris, the political leaders were trying to find a compromise.
-On 1 June De Gaulle replaced Pflimlin to lead a government of national unity and nominated as Ministers of State (Vice-Prime Ministers) Pierre Pflimlin (Popular Republican Movement, MRP), Guy Mollet (French Section of the Workers' International (SFIO), Louis Jacquinot (National Center of Independents and Peasants, CNIP) and Félix Houphouët-Boigny.
+On 1 June, returning from his 12 years out of power since his abrupt resignation as Head of the Provisional Government of the French Republic in 1946, De Gaulle replaced Pflimlin to lead a government of national unity and nominated as Ministers of State (Vice-Prime Ministers) Pierre Pflimlin (Popular Republican Movement, MRP), Guy Mollet (French Section of the Workers' International (SFIO), Louis Jacquinot (National Center of Independents and Peasants, CNIP) and Félix Houphouët-Boigny.
 He obtained the right to develop a new Constitution.
 Only the Communists and some center-left politicians such as Pierre Mendès-France and François Mitterrand, opposed this "coup against the Republic".
+This opposition came to a head the day De Gaulle took office with a 200,000 strong demonstration taking place in Paris to oppose the unprecedented power given to De Gaulle.
+However, these oppositions were then met with counter demonstrations with a series of car honking stand off from Parisians occurring at the Avenue des Champs Elysées that very same night.
+Further demonstrations between both partisans occurred in other cities including Toulouse and Bordeaux.